This blog records the success and failure of my ambition to have my seven Laverda’s road legal by the 31st December 2018.

 I originally set this goal for 31st December 2012!
-My problem is that I have to use my Laverda’s to get to work each day (a round trip of 100+ miles) so much of my time is spent on running repairs.
-As of this moment I have two Atlas’s and the little Turismo on the road.
-My focus at the moment is to get my RGA back – it’s been idle for 7 years now.
+My original problem was that I had to use my Laverda’s to get to work each day (a round trip of 100+ miles) so much of my time was spent on running repairs – as of the 1st January 2018 this problem disappeared with my job 🙂

 I decided to try out the eight valve twins starting with a 1989 Mk 3 Atlas which is sitting waiting for a bit of attention!
 Fortunately it’s place was taken by another Mk 3 which started off with just 37,000 km on the clock.
 Many miles have since been covered and earlier this year I had an off resulting in a broken thumb and bent Atlas 😦 It’s now repaired and is about to be placed back into active service alongside my third Atlas and 1989 Mk 2.